-Q: Magnesium-oxide board (Google ExtremeGreen) seems to be a ideal building material, but Wikipedia and other sources say it has a problem of attracting condensation due to its salt content.
+Q: Magnesium-oxide board (ExtremeGreen board) seems to be a ideal building material, but Wikipedia and other sources say it has a problem of attracting condensation due to its salt content.
 Can you offer any advice? — Keith B.

-A: Magnesium-oxide building products – sheathing, wallboard, siding, and other products such as SIPs– are very new in the U.S. so there is very little data on real-world performance, at least in the U.S. Most of the material is manufactured in China, where magnesium oxide is readily available.
+A: Magnesium-oxide building products – sheathing, wallboard, siding, and other products such as SIPs – are very new in the U.S. so there is little data on real-world performance, at least in the U.S. Most of the material is manufactured in China, where magnesium oxide is readily available.

 The product is cast as a cement mixture made from magnesium oxide, magnesium chloride (a type of salt), perlite, and other compounds, and formed into sheets.
 The main U.S. supplier, ExtremeGreen Building Products, adds wood fiber to the mix.